nampham720/csci3055u-project-template/README.md

 ## Analysis of the language
 ### Programming Style
 As discussed above about what features the **Standard Library** supports, Swift is a __functional__ programming language.
 Function is highly recommended when programming in Swift in order to avoid mutability and divide the task into readable and traceable blocks.
-For more details:
 * __Immutability__: Swift allows programmers to create a constant.
 This helps a function whose parameters are constant will be **free of side-effect**.
-The function, therefore, would not alter any elements outside itself.
+The function, therefore, would not alter any elements outside its scope.
 * __Value type__: pretty much everything within the Standard Library is struct.
 This means whenever a value is passed to struct, and when struct is used to set other objects, the value is affected directly inside that struct/object instead of reference types.
 Example:
 ```swift
 var box = CGRect.zero